AdaCore/spark2014/docs/guidance/main.rst

 .. rubric:: overflow check

+.. index:: Overflow check

 This checks that the result of a given arithmetic operation is within the bounds of its base type, which corresponds to the bounds of the underlying machine type.
-It's applicable to all signed integer types (but not modular integer types) and real types, for most arithmetic operations (unary negation, absolute value, addition, subtraction, multiplication, division, exponential).
+It's applicable to all signed integer types (but not modular integer types) and real types, for most arithmetic operations (unary negation, absolute value, addition, subtraction, multiplication, division, exponentiation).
 Here's an example of such checks:

 .. code-block:: ada